 We explored these points here four years ago in the context of future AI, under the title Integrity.
 Trusted advisors still need tech resources, tech skills, and most importantly tech awareness.
-To hold ground and enable growth, deeper client relationships are still essential.
+To hold ground and to enable growth, the deepening of client relationships is essential.

-Challenges fuel progress: a deluge of data, the management of automation, IT transition, new paradigms of truth, clouds of distracting chaff, structural over-capacities in markets, competitive alternative business models, disintermediation, and rapidly evolving global digital marketplaces.
+Progress is fuelled by challenges, such as the deluge of data, the management of automation, IT transition, new paradigms of truth, clouds of distracting chaff, structural over-capacities in markets, competitive alternative business models, disintermediation, and rapidly evolving global digital marketplaces – they all contribute.
 Meanwhile highly matrixed and complex global organisations with significant alliances make individual trusted relationships harder to maintain, a problem exacerbated by an ever-present stream of corporate restructurings.

 What we’re learning about the brain has implications for how we work effectively with peers, clients and others.
 Building deeper, stickier relationships remains a key strategic imperative for all, yet one that business and law schools don’t teach.

 Most relationship management or sales training offered to employees ignores key truisms about human behaviour.

 Sincere and trusting personal relationships in the real world are a human speciality, a piece of the jigsaw that is unique to us.
 Trusted professionals need those abilities, and their brands need that promise to be certain.

 The neurosciences point to the fact that we’re blissfully unaware of most of our reactions to others, and of others’ perceptions of us, and that it takes deliberate effort to become aware of them.

 Especially in uncertain times, when someone engages bluntly with us we tend to react pre-consciously, activating fight or flight responses before we listen.
 Progress demands good chemistry, getting to know each other, finding shared references, establishing rapport, then seeing how we might work together.